The latest Rhode Island health and wellness news and events.

 Getting your favorite fruits and veggies just got easier (and more fun, too).
 Every Saturday from 9 a.m. to 1 p.m., Newport Vineyards hosts the Middletown Aquidneck Growers Market, a one-stop kind of shop where shoppers can purchase their groceries from over twenty vendors.
 Live music and wine tastings offer a new kind of grocery shopping that most anyone can enjoy.
 Visit discovernewport.org to learn more.

-With spring just around the corner, it’s time to start emerging from our cozy blankets.
 Join museum curator Michael Kieron at Roger Williams Park on the first Saturday of every month to search for Rhode Island’s most frequent flyers.
 During the hour-and-a-half walk, spot many of the migrant birds that call the 430-acre-oasis their home.
 Don’t forget your binoculars and wear sturdy shoes for the best bird watching experience.
 The walk is free as part of the RWP Conservancy spring tours, although pre-registration is preferred.
 Call 401-680-7248 or visit their website to register.

 Running is not only a great way to exercise, but it is also a fun way to get involved in the community.
 Join a team, run for a charity or race on your own.
 Learn about the hundreds of races scheduled for the remainder of the year in Rhode Island at Running in the USA.

-Beginning May 12, join Rail Explorers USA for an exploration like no other.
+Join Rail Explorers USA for an exploration like no other.
 Enjoy incredible water views of Narragansett Bay, pack a snack and watch the boats go by from a unique perspective of the railroad.

 Sunday mornings just got symbiotic at the Hotel Viking in Newport.
 Read more about the kombucha beverages offered on the Sunday brunch menu or learn how to make your own kombucha cocktails from Newport Daily News.